Pancreatic Cancer Treatments by Stage

 - Prevent or delay pancreatic cancer from returning after surgery (adjuvant therapy)

 Chemotherapy includes cancer drugs that travel through the whole body.
 Chemotherapy ("chemo") kills pancreatic cancer cells in the main tumor as well as those that have spread widely.
-Either of three chemotherapy drugs can be used for pancreatic cancer:
+These chemotherapy drugs can be used for pancreatic cancer:

 Both 5-FU and gemcitabine are given into the veins during regular visits to an oncologist (cancer doctor).
 An oral drug, capecitabine, may be substituted for 5-FU, especially with radiation.